Nexmo/station/_tutorials/voice-alerts.md

 ## Create a Voice Application

-To create a voice application on the Nexmo platform, you can use either the [Nexmo dashboard](use the Nexmo API) or the Nexmo API.
+To create a voice application on the Nexmo platform, you can use either the [use the Nexmo API](https://dashboard.nexmo.com) or the Nexmo API.
 We're going to use the API via the [Nexmo CLI](https://github.com/Nexmo/nexmo-cli) tool.
 Execute the following command to create a Nexmo Application with the Nexmo CLI:

 ```bash
 nexmo app:create --keyfile private.key phone-alerts https://example.com/answer.php https://example.com/event.php